PietrH/vlindersRarefaction/README.md

     #> $ year         <dbl> 2009, 2009, 2009, 2009, 2010, 2010, 2010, 2010, 2010, 201…
     #> $ number       <dbl> 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, …
     #> $ MicroMacro   <chr> "Micro", "Macro", "Macro", "Macro", "Macro", "Macro", "Ma…

-This package will not work for you.
-Please create an issue if you would like to use it on data of a different shape (although at that point I’ll probably just rewrite it to accept DarwinCore occurrence inputs).

 This is a basic example on how you can plug this package into iNEXT: